1. Before you begin

 What you'll need

-- A computer with Android Studio installed
+- Android Studio downloaded and installed on your computer.

 2. Watch the code-along video (Optional)